Consumer Information

 No. Every student needs to reapply for aid every Academic Year.
 Please review the Application Procedures as they are subject to change each year.

-In most cases, yes, for eligible students the full cost of attendance can be covered with a combination of the Federal Direct Unsubsidized Loan and the Federal Direct Graduate PLUS Loan.
-We will package students up to their assigned cost of attendance and you may revise the aid offer.
-However, PLUS loan offers are contingent upon an approved credit check
+In most cases, yes, for eligible students, the full cost of attendance can be covered with a combination of the Federal Direct Unsubsidized Loan and the Federal Direct Graduate PLUS Loan.
+We will package students up to their assigned cost of attendance, and you may revise the aid offer.
+However, PLUS loan offers are contingent upon an approved credit check.
+Programs beginning summer 2027 will no longer be eligible for Grad PLUS loans.